NBCLab/nimare-paper/content/macm.md

 import os

-import matplotlib.pyplot as plt import numpy as np from nilearn import datasets, image, input_data, plotting
+import matplotlib.pyplot as plt from nilearn import datasets, image, plotting

 import nimare
-from nimare.tests.utils import get_test_data_path

 # Define where data files will be located
 DATA_DIR = os.path.abspath("../data")
+FIG_DIR = os.path.abspath("../figures")

 # Now, load the Datasets we will use in this chapter
 neurosynth_dset = nimare.dataset.Dataset.load(